lumeland/blog/posts/ondemand-plugin-november-2022.md

 in the short term.
 Lume uses dynamic imports to load pages and data in JavaScript, JSX and TypeScript, so if your on demand pages use any of these formats, they will fail on Deno Deploy.
-The only way to skip this limitation is by generating a file that imports statically all files that should be imported dynamically (this file is generated automatically
-[by the ondemand plugin](https://lume.land/plugins/on_demand/#preload-modules)).
+The only way to skip this limitation is by generating a file that imports statically all files that, under normal conditions, would be imported dynamically (this file is generated automatically [by the ondemand plugin](https://lume.land/plugins/on_demand/#preload-modules)).
 It's not an elegant solution but it's the only solution that works at this moment.

 ## No support for NPM modules

-As of version 1.12.0, Lume uses `npm:` modules for dependencies loaded previously from esm.sh.
+As of version 1.12.0, Lume uses `npm:` modules for some dependencies.
 NPM especifiers
 [are not yet supported in Deno Deploy](https://github.com/denoland/deploy_feedback/issues/314).
 Fortunately we can use import maps to use the esm.sh version of the NPM packages.
 In the repository of the plugin demo, you can